oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 - <https://github.com/aquette/SP-Flash-Tool-source>
 - <https://github.com/manviirr/Customization_Kit_buildspec>

-One thing that helps turn up other interesting things - some of those inscrutable blogs had screenshots, with filenames - sometimes you can get luck searching for those too...
-I have in the past, but had less joy this time.
+One thing that helps turn up other interesting things - some of the blogs had screenshots, with filenames - sometimes you can get luck searching for those filenames too... or other forms of google dorking... that has been fruitful in the past, but I had less joy this time.

 # Further research

-At this point, I returned to the tools, broke out the DMM, oscilloscope and soldering iron, and the and found the serial port.
-This is up next, in Part 3.
+At this point, I returned to the tools, broke out the DMM, oscilloscope and soldering iron, and hutned for the serial port.
+This is up next, in [Part 3]({{ site.baseurl }}{% link _posts/2022-11-12-cheap-smart-speaker-teardown-part3.markdown %})